 Compliance is broken beyond repair.
-We spend tens of billions of dollars every year on compliance, sapping employee’s time and creativity while making them increasingly indecisive and risk averse.
+We spend hundreds of billions of dollars every year on compliance, sapping employee’s time and creativity while making them increasingly indecisive and risk averse.

 Even worse, the large-scale efforts have little if any effect as evidenced by the continuous string of corrupt practices, subprime mortgage misselling, emission scandals, and sham bank accounts in companies with multi-million dollar compliance programs.

 Wait.
 What was ‘compliance’ there to do in the first place?
 Well, simply to align behaviour with good standards of conduct.
 Nothing more.
 And given that most people like to be treated fairly - even in business - the problem is not the purpose but the means.

 Compliance was invented to do the job but turned it into a bureaucratic monster with heaps of rules and controls driving agony and costs while causing many to outsource ethical judgments to a heavily staffed function.
 Oh yes, it has created jobs.
 Thousands of lawyers and auditors have enjoyed hockey-stick career paths while large international law and auditing firms have created new lines of business.
 Yet, it remains old-fashioned, legalistic and paper-based.

 What would we do if parachuted in from another planet – or Silicon Valley for that matter – with the task to simply ensure such good conduct, assuming no knowledge of how it is tried and failed today?

 Would we spend years developing long, legalistic paper policies and put employees through hours of ‘no-look-click-through’ compliance training as well as require them to certify adherence to loads of documents they haven’t seen let alone read?